Arc-Computer/arc-memory/README.md

 - **Data Sources** (GitHub, Git, Linear, ADRs) feed into the **Arc CLI**, which builds a local-first Temporal Knowledge Graph capturing the why behind your code.

 - The **Knowledge Graph** includes causal relationships, semantic analysis, and temporal patterns, providing a rich foundation for understanding your codebase.

+- The **SDK** provides programmatic access to the knowledge graph, with framework adapters for LangChain, OpenAI, and other agent frameworks.

 - The **Export Functionality** creates optimized JSON payloads for the PR bot, enabling it to provide context-rich insights during code reviews.